abacusmodeling/abacus-develop/docs/quick_start/input.md

 - `basis_type` : the type of basis set for expanding the electronic wave functions
 - `calculation` : the type of calculation to be performed by ABACUS

-For a complete list of input parameters, please consult this [instruction](docs/input-main.md)
+For a complete list of input parameters, please consult this [instruction](../advanced/input_files/input-main.md).

-> Note: Users cannot change the filename “INPUT” to other names.
+> **Note:** Users cannot change the filename “INPUT” to other names.

 ## *STRU*